canoypa/eslint-config-custrino/readme.md

 ## Usage

-Used by specifying `extend` in ESLint configuration file
+Used by specifying `extend` in ESLint configuration file.

 ```js
 {